Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 **Numeric Keypad** (**3**)

-The upper part of the CAP contains a numeric keypad with additional buttons flor clearing input (CLEAR), entering input (ENTER) and two buttons for selecting S/W and N/E prefixes for coordinates.
+The upper part of the CAP contains a numeric keypad with additional buttons for clearing input (CLEAR), entering input (ENTER) and two buttons for selecting S/W and N/E prefixes for coordinates.
 Some of the number keys has an additional function selecting a prefix for data display and/or entry.
 The keys containing functions and what those are: